Charlotte Mason Complete Homeschool Printable Planner

-This Charlotte Mason quarterly printable planner is a downloadable PDF file that you may print according to your family’s needs.
-It was born through a need to plan our homeschool quarterly and to make sure that I had a way to track our hours, subjects, and progress.
-I am delighted with the results and think you will be, too!
+Born through a need to plan our homeschool more effeciently and to make sure that I had a way to track our hours, subjects, and progress, I am delighted with how efficient, on track, and lovely the planning of our homeschool has become!

 *Please note that this is a digital product.
 You will receive a PDF download upon completion of purchase.
 No physical product will be received.*